Antipurity/webenv/docs/FUTURE.md

 - Extra features for better control in `webenv.remote`, mostly controlled through the popup:
     - Allow viewing observations+predictions, exactly like `webenv.visualize` does;
+    - Directly link [microphone/camera/etc](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API) data (play audio-only data in-page, to re-use a data channel that agents should already understand);
-    - 2 buttons for ±1 `directScore`, with the ability to bind them to in-page keybindings for convenience;
+    - 2 buttons for ±1 `directScore`, with the ability to bind them to in-page keybindings for convenience (this might sound non-scalable because every possible edge case has to be covered, but the more advanced the agent, the less you have to cover, especially if you do things like bring up what it did long ago on the microphone or such before hitting that button);
     - Cut out a DOM element (putting an absolutely-positioned rect on top of it, removable via click), to draw predictions on top of it;
-    - Directly link [microphone/camera/etc](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API) data (play audio-only data in-page, to re-use a data channel that agents should already understand);
     - An option to (try to) disable navigation for less user annoyance, via https://stackoverflow.com/questions/821011/prevent-a-webpage-from-navigating-away-using-javascript when all else fails.
     - (And other potential 'prompt-engineering' helpers, once they are known.)